 Kelly Clarkson's been dreaming of another moment like this for a long time.

-The erstwhile American Idol has kicked off her comeback with one for the history books as her new single, "My Life Would Suck Without You," not only became the first No. 1 with suck in the title, but also made the largest leap to the top slot in Hot 100 history.
+The erstwhile American Idol has kicked off her comeback with one for the history books as her new single, "My Life Would Suck Without You," not only became the first No. 1 with "suck" in the title, but also has made the largest leap to the top slot in Hot 100 history.

-The Max Martin- and Dr. Luke-crafted song jumped 96 spots, beating the previous biggest move, Britney Spears' recent 95-spot jump for "Womanizer."
+The Max Martin- and Dr. Luke-crafted jumped 96 spots, beating the previous biggest move, Britney Spears' recent 95-spot jump for "Womanizer."

 But Clarkson's history-making ways don't stop there.
 "My Life" also makes Clarkson the first Idol contestant to score a second solo No. 1.

-In fact, all the previous Idol-spawned No. 1s—Clay Aiken's "This Is the Night," Fantasia's " I Believe," Carrie Underwood's "Inside Your Heaven" and Taylor Hicks' "Do I Make You Proud"—were season-finale performances released shortly afterwards.
+In fact, all the previous Idol-spawned No. 1s—Clay Aiken's "This Is the Night," Fantasia's " I Believe," Carrie Underwood's "Inside Your Heaven" and Taylor Hicks' "Do I Make You Proud"—were season finale performances released shortly afterwards.
 Clarkson is also the first Idol contestant to top the Hot 100 in nearly three years.